-Horizonte Minerals Plc: Director/PDMR Dealing
+Horizonte Minerals Plc: DIRECTOR/PDMR DEALING

 LONDON, Nov.
-15, 2018 - Horizonte Minerals Plc, (AIM: HZM, TSX: HZM) (‘Horizonte’ or ‘the Company’), announces that on 13 November 2018, William Fisher, Non-Executive Director of the Company, purchased 219,000 ordinary shares of 1p each in the capital of the Company ("Ordinary Shares") at a price of CAD$0.05 per Ordinary Share (the "Purchase").
-Following the Purchase, Mr. Fisher is now interested in 1,255,000 Ordinary Shares representing 0.09% of the total voting rights of the Company.
+19, 2018 - Horizonte Minerals Plc, (AIM: HZM, TSX: HZM) (‘Horizonte’ or ‘the Company’), announces that on 15 November 2018, William Fisher, Non-Executive Director of the Company, purchased 100,000 ordinary shares of 1p each in the capital of the Company ("Ordinary Shares") at a price of CAD$0.04 per Ordinary Share (the "Purchase").
+Following the Purchase, Mr. Fisher is now interested in 1,355,000 Ordinary Shares representing 0.095% of the total voting rights of the Company.

 |1